TimothyYe/godns/README.md

 #### DuckDNS

-For DuckDNS, only need to provide the `token`, config 1 default domain & subdomains.
+For DuckDNS, the only thing needed is to provide the `token`, config 1 default domain & subdomains.

 <details>
 <summary>Example</summary>